bneelkamal/MachineLearning/Projects/Linear_Logistic_Regression/readme.md

-# 🚀 Q2: Linear and Logistic Regression Adventure
+# 🚀Linear and Logistic Regression Adventure

 Welcome to **Q2: Linear and Logistic Regression**!
 This project dives into the world of regression analysis, tackling both linear and logistic flavors.
 Using datasets `linear_regression_dataset.csv` and `logistic_regression_dataset.csv`, we predict relationships and outcomes with a mix of built-in tools and custom code.
 Ready to explore?
 Let’s roll! 🌟